Dog recovering from shark bite following surgery at SW Miami-Dade animal hospital

 “I thought we had lost the dog at that moment,” Mousset said.
 “I grabbed a towel as soon as I could — like, first instinct: towel, wrap her.
 I grabbed the towel as fast as I could, and I wrapped her up.”

-They then rushed the dog to Miami Veterinary Specialists in Southwest Miami-Dade, where it underwent surgery.
+They then rushed Boobie to Miami Veterinary Specialists in Southwest Miami-Dade, where she underwent surgery.

 “They had to rebuild her leg because the shark did get through the joint,” Maña said.
 “It opened up the knee joint.
 Her muscles are torn apart, her tendons, her arteries, everything was just chewed by the shark.”

-Now, Boobie has been stitched up and will begin her long road to recovery, but Maña said she needs help paying for it.
+Boobie has since been stitched up and will begin her long road to recovery, but Maña said she needs help paying the thousands of dollars it took to save her canine partner.
 Doctors said she will need at least $15,000 to cover medical costs and physical therapy.

 Maña said the coronavirus pandemic took a toll on her finances.
 As a waitress, she does not believe she can foot the bill.